GCX-HCI/grandcentrix-LogALot-TransformAPI-sample/README.md

 To make things easier for now the transform is not incremental.
 Enabling incremental transformation would be a bit tricky for this transformer since in that case you could add the annotation to a public field and that means we have to process also the untouched classes since they could contain a field access to such a field.

+One important thing to safe you a lot of trouble: For some reasons Javassist often sees old versions of the runtime which is a problem if you add methods or change method signatures!
+The solution is: Kill the Gradle daemon (gradlew --stop) after changing the runtime.
+(Or don't built via IDE and always use --no-daemon command line switch).